-At a workshop organised by Social Action for youths of the Orashi Region at Ahoada in August 2018, youths from Ahoada West and Ahoada East Local Government Areas benefited from resource persons and experts that made presentations to disabuse their minds from violence and electoral malpractices ahead of Nigeria’s 2019 elections.
+At a workshop organised by Alone for youths of the Orashi Region at Ahoada in August 2018, youths from Ahoada West and Ahoada East Local Government Areas benefited from resource persons and experts that made presentations to disabuse their minds from violence and electoral malpractices ahead of Nigeria’s 2019 elections.
 The resource persons spoke on themes such as Citizenship and Leadership Challenge; Electoral Violence: The Drivers, Enablers and the Way Forward; Corruption: The Role of Youths as Anti-Corruption Agents.

-Speaking at the event, Social Action representative and Programs Officer, Prince Ekpere thanked youths for turning out in their numbers for the training and admonished them against perpetuating violence and electoral malpractice, adding that they should not allow themselves to be used by politicians to cause violence during elections as the exercise is not a do or die affair.
+Speaking at the event, Alone representative and Programs Officer, Prince Ekpere thanked youths for turning out in their numbers for the training and admonished them against perpetuating violence and electoral malpractice, adding that they should not allow themselves to be used by politicians to cause violence during elections as the exercise is not a do or die affair.